taf-society/Durbyn.jl/docs/src/grammar.md

 ---

-## Multi-Model Comparison
+## Multi-Model Fitting

-Use `ModelCollection` to fit and compare multiple specifications simultaneously:
+Use `ModelCollection` to fit multiple specifications simultaneously:

 ```julia
 using Durbyn